Contents

 79 AD: Mount Vesuvius erupts, burying Pompeii, Herculaneum, and the surrounding towns under a blanket of volcanic ash.

-1763: An inscription is found during excavation and the city is identified as Pompeii.
+1748: Spanish engineer makes the first attempt to discover the what's beneath the ash.
+15 years later, an inscription is found during excavation and the city is identified as Pompeii.

 1863: An Italian archaeologist discovers voids in the volcanic ash layers containing human remains and decides to fill them with plaster to create body forms of Pompeii’s citizens during their final moments – a technique that is still in use today.